dsentker/DoctrineWatcher/README.md

 protected $password;
 ```

 The valueFormatter property expects a full qualified classname.
-As you can see in this example, this package has also a ConcealFormatter, which only shows Asteriks (*) on each changed character.
-If no valueFormatter is definied for this field, the default formatter is used (the section above).
+As you can see in this
+example, this package has also a `ConcealFormatter`, which only shows Asteriks (*) on each
+changed character.
+If no valueFormatter is definied for this field,
+the default formatter is used (the section above).

 <a name="labels"></a>
 ### Setting labels